s2-sumin-jung/home/_pages/about.md

 {% include base_path %}

 <br/>
-Sumin Jung is currently working as a research intern in the [Stanford Psychophysiology Lab](https://spl.stanford.edu/), having completed her M.A. in [Social Psychology](http://snusocialpsy.com/) and B.A. in Psychology at Seoul National University based on South Korea🇰🇷.
-Her research focuses on how social-affective cognition influence well-being, with a particular emphasis on emotion regulation and health behaviors.
-She is particularly fascinated by the application of mixed methods—including surveys, experimental designs, experience sampling, natural language processing, and intervention studies—to explore these topics.
-In her free time, she enjoys weightlifting, running, reading, cafe tours, and cooking Korean food!
+I am currently working as a research intern in the [Stanford Psychophysiology Lab](https://spl.stanford.edu/), having completed her M.A. in [Social Psychology](http://snusocialpsy.com/) and B.A. in Psychology at Seoul National University based on South Korea🇰🇷.
+My research focuses on how social-affective cognition influences psychophysiological well-being, with a particular emphasis on beliefs, goals, and emotion regulation.
+I am particularly fascinated by the application of mixed methods—including surveys, experimental designs, experience sampling, natural language processing, and intervention studies—to explore these topics.
+In my free time, I enjoy weightlifting, running, reading, cafe tours, and cooking Korean food!
 <br/>
 <br/>